Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 When software runs on a device, a fraction of the total embodied emissions of the device is allocated to the software.
 This is the value of `M` that you need to calculate in the SCI equation.

-That fraction consists of both a time-share and a resource-share.
+This fraction consists of both a time-share and a resource-share.
 The length of time your software runs on the device determines the time-share.
 The percentage of the device reserved just for your application during the time-share determines your resource-share.

 To calculate the time-share, amortize the total embodied carbon over the expected life span of your device and then extrapolate based on the time reserved for your usage.
 For example, if the device’s embodied carbon was 1000kg with an expected lifespan of 4 years and you reserved use for 1hr, the time-share embodied emissions would be 1000 * 1/(4*365*24) or around 28g of the total.